tristanvandermeer/Sandgrain-HTML/README.md

 # To-do:

+Ok it turns out this isn't a totally meaningless, dead-end, goose-chase project and I should pick it up again.
+Fine.

 -> Automate image gathering for templates \
 -> Fix background remover crop and subject centering \
 -> Create more templates by hand \